keptn/lifecycle-toolkit/docs/content/docs/concepts/tasks/_index.md

 A `KeptnTaskDefinition` is a CRD used to define tasks that can be run by the Keptn Lifecycle Toolkit as part of pre- and post-deployment phases of a deployment.
-The task definition is a [Deno](https://deno.land/) script Please, refer to the [function runtime](./functions-runtime/) folder for more information about the runtime.
+The task definition is a [Deno](https://deno.land/) script Please, refer to the [function runtime](https://github.com/keptn/lifecycle-toolkit/functions-runtime/) for more information about the runtime.
 In the future, we also intend to support other runtimes, especially running a container image directly.

 A task definition can be configured in three different ways: